WillJRoper/h5forest/README.md

 - Real-time metadata and attribute displays.
 - The ability to display the contents of a Dataset.
 - The ability to get basic statistics from a Dataset (e.g. min/max, mean, std, etc.)

+The following features will be coming soon:
+- A search function.
-- The ability to quickly plot datasets against each other [WIP].
+- The ability to quickly plot datasets against each other.
-- Renaming of Datasets and Groups [WIP].
+- Renaming of Datasets and Groups.
-- An emacs plugin to probe HDF5 natively in emacs [WIP].
+- An emacs plugin to probe HDF5 natively in emacs.

 ![SCR-20240214-sfaa](https://github.com/WillJRoper/HDF5orest/assets/40025495/711ccd02-a3c0-479f-831a-9f26018ad708)